leka/moti/INSTALL.md

 #### 3. Install `pySerial`

 To upload the program, we need to reset the Arduino board.
-This is done using s `python script` stored in `./arduino-mk/bin`
+This is done using a `python script` stored in `./arduino-mk/bin`

 First, if you don't already have Python, you can install it using Homebrew: